This post contains affiliate links.

 The Concorde bridge entrance will take you to the inside of the circuit.
 You can then use the pedestrian bridge that crosses the track just after Turn 9 to go back to the outside of the circuit where the grandstand is only a few metres away to the left.

-See our guide to the Canada GP entrance gates for more info.
+See my guide to the Canada GP entrance gates for more info.

-For details on getting to the circuit for the Formula 1 weekend, check out our full Canada F1 travel guide.
+For details on getting to the circuit for the Formula 1 weekend, check out my full Canada F1 travel guide.

 Other Canadian GP Grandstands